krscott/godot-rigidbody-bug-demo/README.md

 Godot v3.2.2.stable.official

 ## Description
-It seems like if a RigidBody2D is stationary for a while, it can no longer be affected by apply_impulse_torque().
+It seems like if a RigidBody2D is sleeping, it can not be affected by apply_impulse_torque().

 In this demo, there are two spinning paddles running `apply_torque_impulse` every frame (See [Paddle.gd](Paddle.gd)).
 The paddle on the right has a force applied to it immediately.